 Will the program prepare me to apply for a Doctor of Nursing Practice program?

-The MSN in Health Systems Leadership will prepare you to apply for the DNP program at Gonzaga University.
+The MSN in Nursing Leadership in Healthcare will prepare you to apply for the DNP program at Gonzaga University.

 How long will the RN to MSN program take to complete?

 Most students who attend full-time are able to complete the RN to MSN program within three years.